 (after deductions for charges but before tax)

 The market index annual return is based on the returns of a composite index.
-The composite index is made up of the individual asset class benchmark indices used to measure the performance of each underlying fund/asset class into which the fund invests.
-Accordingly, the market index annual return for each of the funds is a composite return, calculated using the weighted average return of the benchmark indices used to measure the performance of the underlying funds/assets into which each fund invests.
+The composite index is made up of the individual asset class benchmark indices used to measure the performance of each underlying fund/asset class into which the investment option invests.
+Accordingly, the market index annual return the investment option is a composite return, calculated using the weighted average return of the benchmark indices used to measure the performance of the underlying funds/assets into which the investment option invests.
 The weighting for each benchmark within the composite is equal to the strategic asset allocation weighting for that asset class.
-This market index return provides a relative measure of the fund’s performance.
+This market index return provides a relative measure of the investment option's performance.

 Annual return graph

-Important: This does not tell you how the fund will perform in the future.
+Important: This does not tell you how the investment option will perform in the future.